SIGnetwork: February 2022

 Further, networks can explicitly adopt norms of participation that center members of disenfranchised communities.
 These norms might include limiting the number of talking turns used by more powerful organizations, promoting consensus-based decision-making processes, and inviting a trained facilitator to run meetings.
 They can encourage mindset shifts, like the VOICE heuristic, to promote deliberation.

 A network can also be in the business of building connections between community members, as depicted in the form of parent cafes organized by the United Way Berkshires.
-These cafes, hosted by the network’s partner agencies, provide child care and dinner for parents to connect not only to local agencies but also to one another.
+These cafes, hosted by the network’s partner agencies, provide child care and dinner for parents to connect not only to local agencies but also to one another. - Networks should anticipate that conflict will occur and consider their recruiting and governance strategies with this in mind.

 Networks should recruit and invest in network leaders with conflict management skills—or in technical assistance for those leaders.
 Network leaders should expect to engage conflict as part of their jobs and be well-versed in varied strategies such as consensus-building, perspective taking, and shuttle diplomacy.[5]

 Smart network leaders recognize that not all conflict can be solved.
 Networks achieve impact not because they manage to avoid conflict, but because they determine which conflict to resolve.
 Partners can learn to live with differences as part of their continued network involvement.
 Some conflict is useful for networks in that it can prompt network participants to re-consider a problem and generate new insights.
-Some networks have used a “two tables” solution in which they encourage sub-groups to focus on a network’s shared goal while also pursuing their own areas of interest.
+Some networks have used a “two tables” solution in which they encourage sub-groups to focus on a network’s shared goal while also pursuing their own areas of interest. - Redistribute network power and invest in community power.

 Bringing community leaders to the table and holding community forums is insufficient to address systemic racism, income inequality, and generational poverty.
 Networks that successfully implement both inclusion and systems change strategies cede institutional authority to community members.
 Community members have the power to make decisions for the network.
 The community determines goals and is intimately involved in the evaluation of the network’s progress against those goals.
 Evaluation data enables the community to identify where institutions marginalize or fail to serve communities, and they engage in policy and advocacy work to change those institutions.